spectrocloud/spectromate/docs/getting-started.md

     ![A view of the slack app details view](../static/images/slack_app_main_view.png)

-14. Create a new slash command titled `docs` and provide your Ngrok URL to the command.
+14. Create a new slash command titled `docs` and provide your custom domain name or the exposed load balancer URL in the **Request URL** input field.
 Append `/api/v1/slack` to the end of URL.

     ![View of the Slack slash command page](../static/images/slack_slash_command.png)